European Art

 The Legacy

-Kröller-Müller’s goal was to create a collection “for the benefit and enjoyment of the community”.
+Helene Kröller-Müller’s goal was to create a collection “for the benefit and enjoyment of the community.”
 She focused mainly on French and Dutch art, with an extremely important position reserved for Vincent van Gogh.
-She collected more than 90 van Gogh paintings and 185 drawings.
+She collected more than 90 Van Gogh paintings and 185 drawings.
 This is the second largest collection of Van Gogh’s works in the world (the first is that of the Van Gogh Museum in Amsterdam).

 The opening of the Rijksmuseum Kröller-Müller, 13 July 1938

-The Kröller-Müller Museum is located on 300,000 m2 forested country estate in the Hoge Veluwe National Park.
-It’s is encircled by the later added sculpture garden, one of the largest in Europe.
-There are over 160 sculptures distributed throughout the garden by iconic artists from Aristide Maillol to Jean Dubuffet, from Marta Pan to Pierre Huyghe.
+The Kröller-Müller Museum is located on more than 75 acres (300,000 m2) of forested country estate in the Hoge Veluwe National Park.
+It is encircled by the later-added sculpture garden, one of the largest in Europe.
+Over 160 sculptures by iconic artists, from Aristide Maillol to Jean Dubuffet, Marta Pan to Pierre Huyghe, are distributed throughout the garden.

 Terry Boyd, The Kröller-Müller Museum, 2018.
 Dispatches Europe.